OG-Hunter/seditiontracker.github.io-/docs/_suspects/joshua-dressel.md

 courthouse:
 raid:
 perpwalk:
-quote: 'First 20 people or so to break into the Capitol'
+quote: "First 20 people or so to break into the Capitol"
 title: Joshua Dressel charged on June 29, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack